 A look at high-profile killings by US police

-MINNEAPOLIS (AP) — Former Minnesota police Officer Kim Potter was sentenced Friday to two years in prison for manslaughter in the 2021 shooting death of Daunte Wright.
-The judge citied mitigating factors in handing down a lower sentence than called for under state guidelines.
-Prosecutors had requested a seven-year sentence while her attorney asked for probation.
+MINNEAPOLIS (AP) — Former Minnesota police Officer Kim Potter faces sentencing Friday for manslaughter in the 2021 shooting death of Daunte Wright.
+Prosecutors have requested a seven-year sentence while her attorneys are asking for probation.
 Potter, 49, was convicted in December of first- and second-degree manslaughter in the killing of the 20-year-old Black man.

 Officers are rarely charged with crimes in civilian deaths, and it’s rarer still for them to be convicted.